xmtp/xmtp-dot-org/docs/introduction.md

    You can use an Ethereum address to start.

-   If you have an [ENS name](https://ens.domains/) or [Lens handle](https://claim.lens.xyz/) associated with the address, you can tell people to use it to message you instead of using your full Ethereum address.
+   If you have an [ENS name](https://ens.domains/), [UNS name](https://unstoppabledomains.com/), or [Lens handle](https://claim.lens.xyz/) associated with the address, you can tell people to use it to message you instead of using your full Ethereum address.

    Don’t have an Ethereum address?
 [Create a MetaMask wallet](https://metamask.io/) to get one.

 2. **Pick an app.**

    - [Converse](https://getconverse.app/) (iOS): Works with Ethereum addresses, ENS names, and Lens handles
-   - [XMTP Inbox](https://xmtp.chat/) (web): Works with Ethereum addresses and ENS names
+   - [XMTP Inbox](https://xmtp.chat/) (web): Works with Ethereum addresses, ENS names, and UNS names.
    - [Buttrfly](https://buttrfly.app/) (iOS): Works with Lens handles
    - [Lenster](https://lenster.xyz/) (web): Works with Lens handles
    - [Orb](https://orb.ac/) (ios and Android): Works with Lens handles

+   To explore more apps build with XMTP, see [Built with XMTP](/built-with-xmtp).

 3. **Send a message.**